tangentyh/notes-of-tan/javaNotes.md

    - wait set — a thread enters wait set and stays deactivated after the call to `await`, until `signal`ed by other threads
    - deadlock — when all threads are in wait set

-1. `synchronized` — use intrinsic lock, a method or code block that is atomic to a thread
+1. `synchronized` — use intrinsic lock, a method or code block that is atomic to a thread, reentrant
    ```java
    public synchronized void transfer(int from, int to, int amount) throws InterruptedException {
        while (accounts[from] < amount) wait(); // wait on intrinsic object lock's single condition